RedChimera/IWD2EE/readme.md

 ## Have the party start with more experience on Heart of Fury Mode

 The beginning of Heart of Fury Mode is absolutely brutal if you start at level 1 - even with some of those components installed that weaken HoF creatures.
-This component gives the party some experience at the start of the game.
-The experience is divided among party members, so a smaller party will start at a higher level.
+This component gives each party member some experience at the start of the game.
+The experience each character starts with is the same regardless of party size.
 You have choices of how much experience to start with.

 ## Remove the delay after a sneak attack before the creature can be sneak attacked again